kubernetes/kube-state-metrics/README.md

 * `quay.io/coreos/kube-state-metrics:v1.9.7`
 * `k8s.gcr.io/kube-state-metrics:v1.9.7`

-**Note**:
-The recommended docker registry for kube-state-metrics is `quay.io`. kube-state-metrics on `gcr.io` is only maintained on best effort as it requires external help from Google employees.

 ### Metrics Documentation

 There are many more metrics we could report, but this first pass is focused on